-- The Cosmopolitan – This is our favourite hotel on the strip; it is understated but gorgeous.
+- The Cosmopolitan – This is our favorite hotel on the strip; it is understated but gorgeous.
 Get yourself a fountain view to watch the Bellagio fountains all day long and make sure to head to the Wicked Spoon whilst you are staying here.

 - Aria Las Vegas – With a sky pool and the JEWEL night-club onsite, this gorgeous hotel is in a great location and a perfect option for couples.

 - Encore at Wynn – The luxurious rooms at this huge resort are great choices for couples and the hotel offers fantastic deals throughout the year.
-Plus, there are plenty of fine dining options in this resort as well as plenty of unique experiences such as cooking classes, dumpling making classes, comedy shows, theatre performances and winemaker dinners.
+Plus, there are plenty of fine dining options in this resort as well as plenty of unique experiences such as cooking classes, dumpling-making classes, comedy shows, theatre performances, and winemaker dinners.

 Most Romantic Restaurants in Las Vegas

 - Hell’s Kitchen – Dining at Hell’s Kitchen is an experience itself and definitely worth a visit with a loved one.
 Try Ramsay specials like the scallops and beef wellington.

 - Eiffel Tower Restaurant at Paris – With stunning views of the strip and the Bellagio fountains, you can enjoy a delicious modern French meal from this Eiffel Tower replica.

 - Hugo’s Cellar – With delicious food, first-class service, and a red rose for every lady dining in the restaurant, Hugo’s is a fantastic place for couples to head to.